Top 10 Questions Regarding Orphanage Visits

 2. My child wants to see the children at the orphanage and hug and hold the babies there.
 Can we do that?

-This request does get granted in some orphanages; however, as a general rule of thumb, most state-run orphanages aren’t in a position and don’t allow this type of interruption to their daily routine in the care of children.
-Staff members of the orphanage are responsible for the day to day care and visiting and returning families may represent too great an interruption to carrying out their regular responsibilities.
+As a general rule of thumb, most state-run orphanages aren’t in a position and don’t allow this type of interruption to their daily routine in the care of children in their charge.
+Remember, the staff members of the orphanage are responsible for the day to day care and visiting and returning families may represent too great an interruption to carrying out their regular responsibilities.
 They may also shield older children from the view of your returning family.
+While the staff endeavors to accommodate return visits, they do not want to cause unnecessary pain for those who live at the orphanage.
 The visit will likely remind those living there that they were not selected to be placed in an adoptive family’s home.
 If a visiting family is allowed to hold some of the babies or view some of the rooms of an orphanage, it is always best to ask guidance from your local guide on what is allowable and appropriate there at the orphanage.

 3. Our family would like to meet with our child’s primary caregiver from the orphanage.
 Is that possible?

 Yes it is typically possible and we arrange it often.
+However, do keep in mind that if you are returning 10 or more years after an adoption, the caregiver may have moved away or left employment there.
 The earlier a return trip is planned, the more likely it is to connect with a nanny or caregiver.
 If the caregiver still works at the orphanage, most directors happily facilitate this connection and it can be a most meaningful moment.
 Many caregivers excitedly anticipate a baby’s return.
 However it can be naïve to assume it is always happens this way.
 Some caregivers have cared for more than one hundred children and can’t remember each child in their charge.
 Be practical and realistic as you make your trip preparations and discuss expectations with your child.

 It is not unusual for families to return and the old orphanage building is gone and to be visiting a new facility.
-It is important to remember that time does not stand still in China.
-Just as your child has changed dramatically from when he or she was a baby and was last in China, people within your child’ first community of care may have experienced changes as well.
-The orphanage itself may have changed; a special caregivers may be there or may have moved; the finding spot of a former bus station may now be a high rise building.
-Attempting to revisit the past, can be a dramatic illustration of the permanency of change in our lives.
+It is important to remember that time does not stand still anywhere. .
+Just as your child has changed dramatically from when he or she was a baby and was last there, people within your child’ first community of care may have experienced changes as well.
+The orphanage itself may have changed; a special caregiver may be there or may have moved Attempting to revisit the past, can be a dramatic illustration of the permanency of change in our lives.

-4. Will we be allowed to see the orphanage file of our child and what might be in it?
+4. Will we be allowed to see the orphanage file of my child and what might be in it?

 5. Is it possible to visit the finding spot of my child?

 Yes, Lotus guides have done this numerous times and they will assist you in accomplishing this task if it’s of interest for your family.
 Sometimes one parent decides to visit that spot on their own, while the other parent stays with the children, due to concerns that the child is not emotionally ready for this part of their story.
 This is a very personal decision for each family and only you can determine if this is something you’d like to accomplish.
+There may be inaccurate or conflicting information regarding this location as well.
 If all or part of your family chooses to try to locate this spot, anticipate that you or your child may have a strong emotional reaction to this experience.